Port of Baltimore: History

-After the founding of Baltimore the waterfront developed drydocks, warehouses, ship chandlers, as well as industry including mills were built behind the wharves.
+After Baltimore's founding, the waterfront developed into drydocks, warehouses, ship chandlers, and industry, including mills, which were built behind the wharves.

 In what is now Canton, further southeast of Baltimore and Fells Point along the Patapsco River, John O'Donnell's plantation was developed in the early 1800s for worker housing and industry, including the Canton Iron Works owned by Peter Cooper and later Horace Abbott during the Civil War and others.

-In 1828 the Baltimore and Ohio Railroad (B&O) began track laying eventually extending into Locust Point in 1845.
-The arrival of the Baltimore and Ohio and other railroads made the port a major transshipment point between inland points and the rest of the world.
+In 1828, the Baltimore and Ohio Railroad (B&O) began track laying, eventually extending into Locust Point in 1845.
+The arrival of B&O and other railroads made the port a central transshipment point between inland points and the rest of the world.
 By the 1840s, the Baltimore Steam Packet Company ("Old Bay Line") was providing overnight steamship service down the Chesapeake Bay.
 After the Civil War, coffee ships were designed here for trade with Brazil.

 Other industrial activities in Canton included Baltimore Copper Smelting Company and small oil refineries, later purchased by Standard Oil.
 By the end of the nineteenth century, European ship lines had terminals for emigrants from Britain, Ireland, Germany, and Poland.

 Harbor channels and approaches

 Maintenance of harbor channels and navigation aids began early.
 Dredging in the harbor can be traced back as far as 1783, when the Ellicott brothers (of Ellicott Dredges) excavated the bottom at their wharf in the Inner Harbor.
-In 1790 the state government began systematic dredging using a "mud machine", which used a horse-drawn drag bucket, later upgraded with steam power.
-In 1825 Sen. Sam Smith of Maryland petitioned Congress for federal funding for this work.
+In 1790, the state government began systematic dredging using a "mud machine", which used a horse-drawn drag bucket, later upgraded with steam power.
+In 1825, Sen. Sam Smith of Maryland petitioned Congress for federal funding for this work.

-At this time Congress was smarting from the incursions of the War of 1812 and had determined to expand naval defenses.
-In Baltimore it led to the misconceived construction of Fort Carroll, an island three-tiered brick fortification in the 1840s (similar to various other East Coast island forts built such as the famous Fort Sumter in Charleston harbor, South Carolina), supervised by young Col. Robert E. Lee of the United States Army Corps of Engineers but federal dredging appropriations preceded that project, beginning in 1830.
+At this time, Congress was smarting from the incursions of the War of 1812 and had determined to expand naval defenses.
+In Baltimore, it led to the misconceived construction of Fort Carroll, an island three-tiered brick fortification in the 1840s (similar to various other East Coast island forts built such as the famous Fort Sumter in Charleston harbor, South Carolina), supervised by young Col. Robert E. Lee of the United States Army Corps of Engineers but federal dredging appropriations preceded that project, beginning in 1830.
 This first project was completed in 1838.
-In the 1850s a second dredging project was undertaken, this time under Capt.
+In the 1850s, a second dredging project was undertaken under Capt.
 Henry Brewerton, who was also later in charge of the Fort Carroll project.
 He excavated a straight channel from Sparrows Point out to the mouth of the Patapsco near Seven Foot Knoll Light between North Point and Hawkins Point, which was erected in 1855; this channel, known today as the Brewerton Channel, continues to be the central link in the path into the harbor.